-Consistent with National Historic Preservation Act of 1966 implementing regulations (36 CFR Part 800); DoD Instruction 4710.02, Interactions with Federally Recognized Tribes; Department of the Air Force Instruction (DAFI) 90-2002, Air Force Interaction with Federally Recognized Tribes; and Air Force Manual 32-7003, Environmental Conservation, the Air Force is also consulting with federally recognized tribes that are historically affiliated with the geographic region being considered for the Proposed Action regarding the potential to affect properties of cultural, historical, or religious significance to the tribes.
+Consistent with National Historic Preservation Act of 1966 implementing regulations (36 CFR Part 800); DoD Instruction 4710.02, Interactions with Federally Recognized Tribes; Department of the Air Force Instruction (DAFI) 90-2002, Air Force Interaction with Federally Recognized Tribes; and Air Force Manual 32-7003, Environmental Conservation, the USAF consulted with federally recognized tribes that are historically affiliated with the geographic region being considered for the Proposed Action regarding the potential to affect properties of cultural, historical, or religious significance to the tribes.
 The tribal coordination process is distinct from NEPA consultation or the intergovernmental coordination processes and requires separate notification of all relevant tribes.
 The timelines for tribal consultation are also distinct from those of intergovernmental consultations.

-Federally recognized tribes that are historically affiliated with the geographic region were invited to consult on all proposed undertakings that have a potential to affect properties of cultural, historic, or religious significance to the tribes (see Appendix A [in the final EA] for all tribal coordination materials).
-Note this section will be updated after Kirtland AFB completes the Interagency Coordination process.
+Federally recognized tribes that are historically affiliated with the geographic region were invited to consult on all proposed undertakings that have a potential to affect properties of cultural, historic, or religious significance to the tribes (see Appendix A for examples of tribal coordination materials).